-Although SaaS can have exciting benefits for your business, it can also affect some of the staff training policies you have in place, as you may find that there are more regular software updates and changes.
+Although SaaS can have exciting benefits for your business, it can also affect some of the staff training policies you have in place.
+You may find that there are more regular software updates and changes.
 Therefore, it’s important to make sure that your staff training program can adapt to this new model.

 Take a look at some of the implications SaaS can have on your IT training plans below.
 It’s important to consider these points before switching your business to SaaS.

-- It’s important for staff to understand the logic behind how programs work, since they will likely have to learn a new interface at some point.
+It’s important for staff to understand the logic behind how programs work.
+This is as they will likely have to learn a new interface at some point.

-- Staff will demand more IT training and will seek employers that provide it, since their employability will decline if they are not trained on the latest software.
+Staff will demand more IT training and will seek employers that provide it.
+This is because their employability will decline when they’re not trained on the latest software.